-The Charter Trustees of the City of Bath elected the 785th Mayor of the City, Councillor Andrew Furse, to take office on Saturday 9 June 2012 at their Annual Meeting and Mayor Making Ceremony at Bath Abbey.
+The Charter Trustees of the City of Bath elected the 786th Mayor of the City, Councillor Malcolm Lees, to take office on Saturday 1 June 2013 at their Annual Meeting and Mayor Making Ceremony at Bath Abbey.

 The Mayor's theme will be 'Vulnerable People'.
 He explains, "I want to raise awareness of the difficulties many local residents are facing whether through homelessness, unemployment or old age."

 Malcolm is Bath born and bred.
 He attended Oldfield School and The City of Bath Technical School.
 Working for an insurance company led to starting his own brokerage business in Weston High Street in 1982.
 He is a Chartered Insurance Broker and an Associate of the Chartered Insurance Institute.
 He was elected as a Councillor for Weston Ward in 2007 and is the first Independent Mayor for more than 60 years.

 Back in the early 1970s Malcolm was a keen supporter of Bath Junior Chamber of Commerce and as President he visited Vichy and Clement Ferrand in France to inaugurate the twinning of Bath Junior Chamber and Vichy.
 He has been a member of The Bath & County Club for more than 30 years.